vladbph/cymatix-doc/README.md

         INT_YES:I guess so|it is rather yes then no|...
     .prompt
         // Utterance for the next layer will be the intent itself taken
-        // from the current deduction
+        // from the current inference
         INT_YES: {.t_intent}
     ```
     See [Prefix "."](#prefix--4)